Florida police have suspect after 4 bodies found in home linked to missing family

 MISSING CALIFORNIA BOY, 11, FOUND DEAD; POLICE CALL IT SUSPICIOUS

-Officials have released few details regarding the case, including the names of the suspect and the victims.
+While investigators called the deaths “suspicious,” officials have released few details regarding the case, including the names of the suspect and the victims.
 Deputies wouldn’t say how the victims were killed or what charges the suspect could face.

 “All parties involved with this investigation are accounted for," Sheriff Russ Gibson said during a brief news conference.
 He didn't answer reporters' questions about the case.